 This Ko-ko-nut pie has a golden lacy top, its luscious filling with delicate coconut shreds – and now you can make it the good old fashioned way!

-Baker’s German’s sweet chocolate cake became one of the most famous chocolate cakes – and here’s how to make the original version!
+Baker’s German chocolate cake – made with a luscious coconut-pecan frosting – quickly became one of America’s most famous cakes.
+Here’s how to make the original version!

 Coconut tops this tropical pineapple rum torte filled with layers of cake in between delicious rum filling made with pudding and whipped topping.